 Sponsored content is a crucial PR tactic for startups.
 Paid or sponsored content is an effective way to build brand awareness in the early days when you enter the market by placing favorable content on credible media outlets.

 In China, sponsored content has an extra advantage in that media don’t usually publically disclose the paid nature of the content, so your paid content looks just like a regular news piece.

 We recommend startups to invest in a paid CEO interview because, as a startup, leveraging the founder’s story to shine a light on your brand is the smart way to attract attention while putting a human face to your startup.
 That initial media exposure will also give you the legs you need to pitch further media opportunities.

 In the past, traditional media were mainly in print formats like newspapers, magazines and other print publications.

-Today, the majority of Chinese media exists online — whether on websites, news apps, e-newspapers, or social media formats.
-This provides opportunities for startups to build their voices through digital PR — leveraging your social media content to pitch media for online/social media coverage, which also creates synergy between your content, social media and PR efforts.
+Today, the majority of Chinese media and influencers exist online — whether on websites, news apps, e-newspapers, or social media formats.
+This provides enormous opportunities for startups to build their brand awareness through digital PR.

 PR isn’t just about how much coverage you get.
 It's about the story that you tell, the thought-leadership programs you put in place, the speaking engagements, executive interviews, press releases, bylines and more.